Advocacy is about making sure that your views and opinions are being heard.

 - It will help you to get people to understand your point of view.

 - It can make it easier to get information that you need in a way that you understand.

 - It is a free and confidential service.

-- Think through different choices and options available to them.
+- Help to think through different choices and options available to you.

 - Support people to speak up for themselves.

 - Speak up for people’s views on their behalf if they are unable to do this for themselves.